agda/agda/doc/user-manual/language/coinduction.lagda.rst

         hd : A
         tl : Stream A

-As opossed to inductive record types, we have to introduce the keyword ``coinductive`` before defining the fields that constitute the record.
+As opposed to inductive record types, we have to introduce the keyword ``coinductive`` before defining the fields that constitute the record.

 It is interesting to note that is not neccessary to give an explicit